 You can customise further settings such as reading speed, pitch, voice and more by going to Start > Settings > Ease of Access > Narrator.

-Magnifier is another tool specifically for users with bad eyesight, though it’s useful for anyone who needs focus on a tiny fraction of their screen for any reason.
+Magnifier is one of the accessibility tools specifically for users with poor eyesight, though it’s useful for anyone who needs focus on a tiny fraction of their screen for any reason.